 Listen to the podcast preview created by The Braid HERE

-On Sunday, January 31, 2021 at 2:00 PM, members of the LAJS chamber ensemble will join with The Braid (formerly Jewish Women's Theatre) and Temple Isaiah to present a World Premiere: Stories from the Violins of Hope.
+On Sunday, January 31, 2021 at 2:00 PM, members of the LAJS chamber ensemble joined with The Braid (formerly Jewish Women's Theatre) and Temple Isaiah to present a World Premiere: Stories from the Violins of Hope.

-This event will tell the story of Amnon Weinstein, Vioins of Hope Founder, and several of these incredible instruments that survived the Holocaust and have been lovingly restored by Amnon and his son Avshi in Tel Aviv.
+This program tells the story of Amnon Weinstein, Vioins of Hope Founder, and several of these incredible instruments that survived the Holocaust and have been lovingly restored by Amnon and his son Avshi in Tel Aviv.

 The Holocaust had silenced them… until an extraordinary violin-maker brought their voices back to life, and to the world.

 Six actors and four musicians bring to life the extraordinary story of violins played in ghettos, forests and concentration camps...and of the passionate Israeli violin maker determined to restore them.
 Now heard in performances all over the world, they are called the Violins of Hope.

 Written by Lisa Rosenbaum